General Social Agents: External validity in pre-committed novel settings

 \subsection{Results}

 The top panel of Figure~\ref{fig:ll_ratios} shows the estimation results.
 Each panel provides the histogram of the game-by-game log-likelihood ratios ($\hat \Lambda_s$) for each comparison.
-The vertical dashed black lines indicate the means of the log-likelihood ratios ($\bar \Lambda_S$), which are also given in the upper right corner of each panel.
+The vertical dashed black lines indicate the means of the log-likelihood ratios ($\bar \Lambda_S$), which are also given in the upper left corner of each panel.
 Bootstrapped standard errors are in parentheses.
 Green indicates ratios greater than zero, where the optimized AI has more predictive power, and red is the converse.

-With $\varepsilon = 0.2$, the strategic sample of \aisub{} is, on average, significantly more predictive than any of the other reference distributions ($p < 0.001$ for all comparisons).
+With $\varepsilon = 0.2$, the strategic sample of \aisub{} is, on average, significantly more predictive than any of the benchmarks ($p < 0.001$ for all comparisons).
 These differences are substantial.
 Starting with the leftmost panel, across all human observations in the dataset, the strategic sample of \aisub{s} achieves an average per-observation likelihood ratio of $e^{\BaselineBarLambda} = \ExpBaselineBarLambda$ in favor of the model, relative to the baseline~AI.
-That is, the likelihood of the observed human data under the strategic \aisub{} model is, on average, $\ExpBaselineBarLambda$ times larger per observation than under the baseline.
-Moving right, the corresponding average likelihood ratios are $e^{\NashBarLambda} = \ExpNashBarLambda$ against the Harsanyi--Selten-selected equilibria---this predictive edge is extant for both pure and mixed strategy equilibria (Table~\ref{tab:stat_bounds_20})---and $e^{\UniformBarLambda} = \ExpUniformBarLambda$ against the uniform reference distribution.
-In the rightmost panel, the advantage over the random pure-strategy benchmark is largest, with an average per-observation likelihood ratio of $e^{\PureRandBarLambda} = \ExpPureRandBarLambda$.
-These results are robust to Wilcoxon and random-sign permutation tests (Table~\ref{tab:stat_bounds_20}).
+In other words, the likelihood of the observed human data under the strategic \aisub{} model is, on average, $\ExpBaselineBarLambda$ times larger per observation than under the baseline.